ADHD Coping Strategies: Practical Ways to Manage ADHD in Daily Life

 • Celebrating small accomplishments

 This approach helps reduce procrastination and increases task completion.
+It can also help students who feel overwhelmed by projects, homework, or assignments that involve multiple steps.

 Using Visual Organization Systems